awesomerank/awesomerank.github.io/lists/mfornos/awesome-microservices.md

 - [Building Microservices](https://www.nginx.com/wp-content/uploads/2015/01/Building_Microservices_Nginx.pdf) :small_orange_diamond:<sup>PDF</sup> - Building Microservices: Designing Fine-grained Systems.
 Sam Newman.
 Preview Edition.
 - [Microservice Architecture: Aligning Principles, Practices, and Culture](http://shop.oreilly.com/product/0636920050308.do) - Practical advice for the strategy and design of Microservices.
+- [Microservice Patterns](https://www.manning.com/books/microservice-patterns) - Teaches how to build applications with the microservice architecture and how to refactor a monolithic application to a microservices.
 - [Microservices from Theory to Practice](http://www.redbooks.ibm.com/abstracts/sg248275.html?Open) - Microservices from Theory to Practice: Creating Applications in IBM Bluemix Using the Microservices Approach.
 IBM Redbooks publication.
 - [Migrating to Cloud Native Application Architectures](http://pivotal.io/platform/migrating-to-cloud-native-application-architectures-ebook) - This O’Reilly report defines the unique characteristics of cloud native application architectures such as microservices and twelve-factor applications.
 - [Testing Microservices with Mountebank](https://www.manning.com/books/testing-microservices-with-mountebank) - Provides a testing strategy using mountebank for service virtualization, promoting independent releases of Microservices